 We understand that traveling to Africa to work with sharks is a massive and daunting undertaking!
 Here we try to answer all questions that we commonly receive from prospective volunteers.
-Naturally we cannot answer everything, so if we have missed something, simply submit your question in the below form.
+Naturally we cannot answer everything, so feel free to drop us an email.

 Do I need to be SCUBA qualified?